inside.ewu.edu

 Pre-requisites: POLI 370 or permission of instructor.

-Mock Trial II exposes students to more advanced courtroom procedures in civil or criminal cases.
+Exposes more advanced courtroom procedures in civil or criminal cases.
 Working in teams, students work with a fictional legal case to prepare and argue both sides by applying rules of evidence in a simulated courtroom.
 Students play the roles of attorneys and witnesses as they prepare and present their case to a panel of judges at local and regional competitions.
 Students may also engage in negotiation competitions as an alternate form of dispute resolution.
-This course follows POLI 370 with more emphasis on conducting competitive mock trials.

 POLI 490.
 SENIOR CAPSTONE.
 5 Credits.